 Laos essentials to know

 Laos uses the Kip – you’re unlikely to find anyone in Singapore who will change that currency for you, not even at the airport!
 Your next best bet is the USD which is also accepted quite widely in Laos – ask for small change if possible.
-If you go to Thailand a lot, you could also try to use the Thai Baht.
+If you go to Thailand a lot, you can try using Thai Baht.
 Remember to change your Lao Kip back before heading back to Singapore (unless you’re planning to go again of course!).

 The rough exchange rate when I was there worked out to about roughly 60,000 Kip to SG$10, or about 80,000 Kip to US$10.